gravesoft/gravesoft.dev/docs/download_windows_office/office_c2r_custom.md

 ## Notes

 -   If the below guide is confusing to you then the simplest option for you is to use [Office C2R Installer](/download_windows_office/office_c2r_links).
 -   Retail Office (e.g. O365) has latest feature updates and Volume Office (e.g. ProPlus 2021) doesn't.
-Both can be activated using Ohook activation method.
 -   Please note that in the official C2R office custom installation method, there is no ISO or any one-click solution available.
 Below is the simplest guide to installing customized office.

 :::tip